ResComp/scavenger/README.md

 ./scavenger -t sampleTask
 ```

-You can take a look at [sampleTask](tasks/sampleTask) for an example on how
+Take a look at [sampleTask](tasks/sampleTask) for an example on how
 to write a task.

 ### Developer Tips

-* You can run your task with `./scavenger -t TASK`
+* Run any task with `./scavenger -t TASK`
-* Since vagrant mounts your working directory at `/vagrant`, you can create
+* Since vagrant mounts the host working directory at `/vagrant`, you can create
-a link to it in your home directory named `scavenger` (`ln -s /vagrant
+a link to it in the vagrant home directory named `scavenger` (`ln -s /vagrant
 $HOME/scavenger`) and work locally (on the host machine) and only drop into
-vagrant to test your changes.
+vagrant to test changes.